Skip to content

 This work explores quick predictive methods for calculating potentially risky stresses and deflections in cemented doublets experiencing temperature change that agree well with finite element analysis.
 There are three failure modes of interest: cohesive failure of the adhesive, delamination (surface bond failure or debonding), and glass fracture.
 Adhesive theory, confirmed by finite element analysis, predicts stress singularities that complicate interpretation of the stress calculations.
 The presence of a stress singularity indicates the breakdown of linear elastic assumptions, but damage initiation and stress singularities are related.
 The authors find that geometry details near a bond edge can exacerbate or minimize damage initiation and stress concentrations.

-This article is posted on the SPIE Digital Library, clicking the button will direct you there.
+This paper is posted on the SPIE Digital Library, clicking the button will direct you there.